discordjs/guide/guide/interactions/buttons.md

 ### Component collectors

-Message component interactions can be collected within the scope of the slash command that sent them by utilising an `InteractionCollector`, or their promisified `awaitMessageComponent` variant.
-These both provide instances of the `MessageComponentInteraction` class as collected items.
+Message component interactions can be collected within the scope of the slash command that sent them by utilising an <DocsLink path="class/InteractionCollector"/>, or their promisified `awaitMessageComponent` variant.
+These both provide instances of the <DocsLink path="class/MessageComponentInteraction"/> class as collected items.

 ::: tip
 You can create the collectors on either a `message` or a `channel`.